test-prof/test-prof/docs/before_all.md

 ## Caveats

+### Database is rolled back to a pristine state, but the objects are not

 If you modify objects generated within a `before_all` block in your examples, you maybe have to re-initiate them:

 ```ruby